Want to make a difference?

 Or maybe you just want to give up your free time to help out the local community and have fun!

-Working with Care Plus Group, we also support employability placements to offer placements to give people the skills they need to apply for vacancies in their chosen field.
+Working with Care Plus Group, we also support employability placements to give people the skills they need to apply for vacancies in their chosen field.

 Whatever your reasons for volunteering with us, we’ll be happy to welcome you into the NAViGO family!
 All we ask is that you share our values and have a desire to support, and learn from, others.